theKnightsOfRohan/hexer.nvim/README.md

 - [ ] Create abstraction for representation format
 - [ ] Create config for representation format
 - [ ] Create config for hexer popup options
+- [ ] Expand into some binary operations?